For students

 Make a plan

-Plan out your next practice session in writing.
-What will you work on, and in what order?
+Plan out your next practice session and write it down.
+What will you work on?
+In what order?
 What should you accomplish?
-Be specific — include sections you want to reach a certain tempo, a level of accuracy, or to have memorized.
+Be as specific as possible, including sections you want to get to certain tempos, levels of accuracy, or memorized.

 #5